10 Unique Ilocos Food to Delight on in the Philippines

 Love Ilocos Food?
 Pin It!

-We were delighted to be part of the Ilocos World Heritage Tour organized by the Tourism Promotions Board of Philippines.
-Opinions expressed in this article are always our own.
+Disclosure: This Ilocos World Heritage Tour was organized by the Tourism Promotions Board of The Philippines.
+All views and opinions expressed are our own.
+Full bellies and happy taste buds too.

-69 Comments on “10 Unique Ilocos Food to Delight on in the Philippines”
+73 Comments on “11 Unforgettable Ilocos Food to Delight Your Palate in the Philippines”

 Reply